failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 has an expiration date.
 An explanation will thus expire after some time and should be set to a reasonable amount of time.
 (typically a year).

-All explanations are published on the website and can also be downloaded for (later) import in other systems.
+All explanations are published on the website and can also be downloaded for analysis.

 Some common reasons why an explanation is used: